AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 **AF support added to PI to OCS**

-PI to OCS is now able to transfer AF elements and attributes to Aveva&trade; Data Hub and create them as assets and metadata.
-PI to OCS will transfer the following AF objects to Aveva&trade; Data Hub:
+PI to OCS is now able to transfer AF elements and attributes to AVEVA&trade; Data Hub and create them as assets and metadata.
+PI to OCS will transfer the following AF objects to AVEVA&trade; Data Hub:

 * Elements
 * Attributes